Know what you're looking for? Search here ...

 Traditional Acupuncture with Wallace offers excellent value for money:

-Payment is normally by cash or cheque on the day.
+Payment is normally by cheque on the day.

 Payment by e-banking is available for regular patients, and for those with a smartphone, Wallace also accepts payment by PayPal and Paym